 Tomatoes and lentils create a very nutritious and nourishing soup.
 The chili gives it a spicy aroma and assists in proper digestion.
-The soup is rich in dietary fibre where lentils provide a good source of protein, which helps you feel fuller for longer.
-Full of fibre and protein, lentils provide a healthy meat substitute.
+The soup is rich in dietary fiber where lentils provide a good source of protein, which helps you feel fuller for longer.
+Full of fiber and protein, lentils provide a healthy meat substitute.
 This makes it an ideal ingredient for many vegetarian dishes.
 Lentils have components of iron, folate, magnesium, zinc, and potassium and have diverse health benefits including but not limited to better digestion and heart wellbeing.

 Preparation time: 40-50 minutes.
 Serves: 4